 How do you get rid of a nasty leech infestation in your pond without using chemicals or killing all the plants and wildlife and starting all over?
 That is the question I faced recently when I saw some horrible leeches on my fish.
 I needed a safe way to remove them from my pond.
 If there is one creature that totally grosses me out it has to be the leech.
 They can't help it, but they are basically unloved and unwanted.
 The very thought of them should be enough to make you cringe, and there they were—on my fish.
 What could I do?
 What would you do to remove leeches from your pond?

 A Simple and Natural Solution

 Not everyone is confident in natural treatments for a start, but this is one that worked for me: I set a leech trap to collect and remove the leeches from my pond.
 It is all about caring for your fish in a more natural way.
-You can control a leech problem using natural methods!
+You can control a leech problem using this natural method!

 How to Make a Leech Trap

 If you want to go down the chemical route, it is complex and dangerous.
 It is also expensive to buy pond chemicals in the quantities needed.
 It involves replacing all plants, estimating exactly how much water the pond holds, and possibly harming smaller fish and killing every living invertebrate in the pond.
 That was not something we were prepared to consider.

 So what is safe to use to kill leaches?
 I searched and searched until I found the idea of constructing a leech trap out of a coffee tin.
 Where I live, coffee tins are not so easy to find; they tend to be metallic cardboard.
 Then, I thought of fresh soup containers, and the leech trap was born.